 Mixing, mastering

-When you are working on lo-fi, you should use lo-fi samples, it is good if you chop the beats and play them unquantised, but also what you put on master track.
+When you are working on lo-fi, you should use lo-fi samples, it is good if you chop the beats and play them unquantised, but also what you put on the master track.

-Well my fave are the following three in this order.
+Well, my fave are the following three in this order.

 Izotope Vinyl

 This effect is completely free and you can offer your beats some great vinyl warmth.
-Use it with care, test the different options not to make your beats over weary and dusty, but a hint of some to offer your great lo-fi aura.
+Use it with care, and test the different options not to make your beats overweary and dusty, but a hint of some to offer your great lo-fi aura.
 Another pro for this tool is that it has a dedicated “lo-fi” button which really does the job unless your beats has high-pitched notes like piano on top quarter or crash.
 Using lo-fi in Izotope Vinyl might make them sound weird to me.
 Again it is really a question of taste.

 Add some reverb

 No videos needed, my second master rack VST (Virtual Studio Technology – aka virtual instrument or effect) is reverb.
 I like to add between 10-15% to offer more space to my beats.
-Especially if I am recording the beats DAWless but after touch it in Ableton
+Especially if I am recording the beats DAWless but after touching it in Ableton

 Izotope Ozone Elements

 And how to get this one?
 Kind of easily.
-Literally free 2-3 times a year if you are cautious.
+Literally, free 2-3 times a year if you are cautious.
 I got it from this place for example.
 Registration is required, but you can learn a lot about music production here.

 Closing this paragraph, let me share another album of mine, Stay Home that has been produced this way (incl.
-Ableton Live Lite, Ozone and the use of Novation Launchkey and free samples)
+Ableton Live Lite, Ozone, and the use of Novation Launchkey and free samples)

 Lo-fi music with smartphone…only?

 Yes, it is possible fairly easy.
-It has its costs… 5 USD.
+It has its cost… 5 USD.
 Yes.
 Probably the cheapest to start with if you are into producing lo-fi music, especially if your budget is tight.
 The app I am talking about is Koala Sampler.
 It is available for iOS and Android users either.
-To add some more, Ableton Live Lite is currently free for iPhone users for that 5 USD but read more about it here.
-Make sure update your info about the free Ableton Live Lite if you are to buy Koala Sampler just for the DAW.
+To add some more, Ableton Live Lite is currently free for iPhone users for 5 USD but read more about it here.
+Make sure to update your info about the free Ableton Live Lite if you are to buy a Koala Sampler just for the DAW.

 Though I have it as an Android user (so without Ableton Live Lite) and no hard feelings on my side.
-On the contrary, much of beat production such as this song.
+On the contrary, much of the beat production such as this song.

-Haha don’t get shocked by my little hedgehog’s photo.
+Haha, don’t get shocked by my little hedgehog’s photo.
 In fact the point is that you can add your own effect and background image as well to boost your gear.

 Going hybrid with Koala Sampler